MostafaAshraf98/Project-Pattern-Recognition/README.md

     conda env create -f environment.yml

+    if this option stuck at solving environment step, you may need to run : conda config --set channel_priority strict

 2. If you already have an env and want to install the modules only you can use The --prune option removes any packages that are not listed in the environment.yml file.